 A: There are numerous resources for students on campus to assist them in choosing a major.
-Please look at the information we have throughout our website to help you in your decision making process.
-Also visit the Career Resource Center on the first floor of the Reitz Union.
+Please look at the information we have throughout our website to help you in your decision-making process.
+Also visit the Career Connection Center on the first floor of the Reitz Union.

 Q: I really like a particular major, but I’m concerned about my career options once I graduate.
 What do you suggest?

-A: Please keep in mind that a particular major does not necessarily equal your career choice.
+A: Speak to professors and advisors in those departments and even see if the Career Connections Center can help you connect with alumni who graduated with that major to learn about how they’re using it.
+Please keep in mind that a particular major does not necessarily equal your career choice.
 Potential employers are looking not only at your field of study, but at your previous experience and the skills you can bring as a new employee.
-Therefore, you may want to consider getting an internship to earn practical experience in a field, or join an organization that will help you develop and refine communication, leadership, and teamwork skills.
+Therefore, you may want to consider getting an internship to earn practical experience in a field or join an organization that will help you develop and refine communication, leadership, and teamwork skills.
 It is very important to find out what you do enjoy studying, as that is the type of major you will likely be most successful in pursuing.